 In March 2013, we saw the arrival of a small flock of seventeen all-white Dorset sheep.
 Eight ewes, one ram, and eight adorable lambs came to Inglewood.
-Through breeding, we have expanded our herd to about 50 sheep.
+Through breeding, we have expanded our herd to about 80 ewes, and up to 100 lambs during the breeding season.

 The gentle sheep help us to mow the grass in the fields the old-fashioned way - a green alternative to gas-powered mowers.
-They also fertilize the grass and hay fields organically and- hooray! - do not eat lavender.
+They also fertilize the grass and hay fields organically.

 ABOUT DORSET SHEEP